Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/New-AzBatchJob.md

 ```

 ## DESCRIPTION
-The **New-AzureBatchJob** cmdlet creates a job in the Azure Batch service in the account specified by the *BatchAccountContext* parameter.
+The **New-AzBatchJob** cmdlet creates a job in the Azure Batch service in the account specified by the *BatchAccountContext* parameter.

 ## EXAMPLES